Oenarion/Line-Clearance/README.md

 ---

 ### ⭐ Special files
-This repo also has some special files, namely:
+This repo also has some special files, they ease the train/evaluation of multiple networks, namely:
   - **train_all.py** 📈 - Automates training across all dataset categories for both networks, updating the .yaml file and saving results automatically.
   - **detect_all.py** 📊 - Evaluates trained models for both networks across different techniques (masking, image registration, etc.), storing evaluation metrics, graphs, and curves. ⚠️ Be mindful of storage space!
   - **compare_networks.py** 🏆 - Compares the two networks by analyzing their ability on finding the anomaly in the images, stores all the information in the directory `networks_comparison`.